betable/betable-ios-air-sdk/README.md

 		public function batchCreditBet(batchID:String, gameID:String, creditGameID:String, data:Object):void;
 		public function batchUnbackedCreditBet(batchID:String, gameID:String, creditGameID:String, data:Object):void;

-They are identical to the calls in [Making Bets][] except that they each pass in the batchID first.
+They are identical to the calls in [Making Bets](#making-bets) except that they each pass in the batchID first.

 When you are done adding bets to the batch you can execute it like so:

 	betable.run_batch(<Batch ID>);

 This will fire the batch request.
 When the batch is done running it will fire one of two BatchEvents.
 Either `BatchEvent.BATCH_COMPLETED` if it was successfully completed or `BatchEvent.BATCH_ERROR` if there was an error.
-See [Batch Event][] for more info.
+See [Batch Event](#batch-event) for more info.

 ### Events

 There are 4 events that you can listen for: Authorize Event, Batch Event, Bet Event, and User Event. **All of the events have a property called `data` that is an object that holds all of the info for the event.**

-#### Authorize Event
+#### <a id="authorize-event"></a>Authorize Event

 Authorize events are sent during the authorization process and cover user canceling, completing or failing the authorization process.